Other Leaves: California

 - All employers must allow a parent or guardian of a pupil to appear at the school when the school requires the appearance and has given advance notice.
 See School-Required Leave.

-- Employers must provide employees who are organ or bone marrow donors with a job-protected paid leave of absence.
+- Employers must provide eligible employees who are organ or bone marrow donors with a job-protected paid leave of absence.
 See Leave for Organ and Bone Marrow Donors.

 - Employees who are victims of domestic violence, sexual assault or stalking are entitled to unpaid leave to obtain relief or attempt to obtain relief.
 See Leave for Victims of Domestic Violence, Sexual Assault and Stalking.

 - Employees who do not have sufficient time outside of working hours to vote in a statewide election may take off enough time to vote.
 See Election/Voting Leave.